 Missed Lessons: As my studio schedule is extremely full, and because each child has a reserved weekly lesson or class time, there is simply not enough time in my teaching week to provide make-ups for missed lessons/classes.
 If you happen to miss a private lesson I will be using that time to assess your child’s progress and to plan activities for your child’s future lessons.
 Homework from a missed MYC class will be emailed to allow you to catch up what was missed.

 I may have to cancel from time to time due to illness, meetings, music festival, exams but I will ensure I still offer you 34 lessons in the year.
 Please do not ask me to rearrange my schedule for your extra-curricular activities or vacation or out of town plans.
-Please do not send your children to piano lessons or classes if they are contagious with a flu virus, talk to me instead about the possibility of a Facetime or Facebook Messenger Video lesson from home during their regular lesson time (available for private lessons only right now, for MYC classes homework will be emailed).
+Please do not send your children to piano lessons or classes if they are contagious with a virus, talk to me instead about the possibility of a FaceTime lesson from home during their regular lesson time or a Video lesson where student sends video of themselves playing through the homework assignment and I send back feedback through video (available for private lessons only right now, for MYC classes homework will be emailed).
 I very rarely take a sick day so I appreciate your consideration in helping me run a healthy studio.
 If school or busing is cancelled due to a snow day, you can assume that lessons will still take place as usual as the roads are generally cleared by noon, but please use your own judgment.

 Commitment: Families are expected to commit to the full year to receive the most benefit, but withdrawals, due to extenuating circumstances (ie. moving), are possible with 2 full months paid notice.
 No refunds for Sunrise classes after the first class.
 Withdrawals before the start of lessons in September will incur a $50 cancellation fee to cover accounting and processing fees.